Jixiee/Artificial_Intelligence/README.md

 Artificial Intelligence is a rapidly evolving field with applications in various domains.
 This repository aims to provide a structured set of lab files and practical exercises to help individuals learn and apply AI concepts effectively.
 Whether you are a beginner or an experienced practitioner, you will find resources to challenge and enhance your skills.

 ## Lab Files
-The lab-files directory contains materials for theoretical exercises, code snippets, and conceptual explanations.
-Each lab file is organized by topic, making it easy to navigate and locate the information you need.
-Feel free to explore and use these files as part of your AI learning journey.
+The lab-files directory contains code snippets for the exercises given in lab.

 ## Getting Started
 To get started with the AI lab files and practicals, follow these steps: